click for site front page

 The Future of Synthetic Turf

-For the last year or so, the FIH Equipment Committee has been working towards specifying a water-free synthetic turf for top level hockey and a multi-sport turf for some other levels.
+For the last few years, the FIH Equipment Committee has been working towards specifying a water-free synthetic turf for top level hockey and a multi-sport turf for some other levels.

 Developing a water-free turf is an important project because it recognises environmental concerns about water usage.
 The multi-sport turf will facilitate access to community or shared facilities at a reasonable cost.

 The development of a water-free turf is a much more technically challenging project.
 We are in regular contact with the turf industry and specialist advisers including our accredited laboratories and we are seeking the views of players in various ways.
 Specific research has also been commissioned to enable us to specify a water-free turf which performs in much the same way as current water-based turf.
 As a result of this research, we now know more about the interaction of the ball and various turf types.
 However, we are still looking into turf abrasion and friction.
-This is important research because it affects player safety and comfort for example when falling or sliding on turf.
-This research is currently being undertaken for us by a university department.
+This is important research because it concerns player safety and comfort for example when falling or sliding on turf.
+We have studied the first research outcomes from a university department and have commissioned follow-up research.

 These comments show that we are getting closer to a draft specification for a water-free turf.
 However, it will still take some time to coordinate the research, agree a specification and then for the industry to develop products which meet the specification.
-It will therefore be a few years before new turfs are widely available.
+It will therefore be a year or two before new turfs are widely available.

 In the interim and in relation to top level hockey, water-based pitches will continue to be specified.
 Even when new turfs are available, there is no intention of not continuing to allow top events to be played on existing water-based pitches which meet the FIH performance specifications.